 Covenant Theology.
-Often called federal theology, covenant theology is only confessional expressed in full in the Westminster Standards, but versions of it are found in the majority of Reformed writers and confessions.
+Often called federal theology, covenant theology is only fully expressed in the Westminster Standards out of the Reformed confessions, but versions of it are found in the other confessions and the majority of Reformed writers.
 Covenant theology divides history into two eras: before and after humanity’s fall into sin.
 Post-fall, all God’s redemptive works have been united in purpose and effect (the covenant of grace of salvation in Christ) but administered in different ways throughout history (the Abrahamic covenant, Mosaic covenant, etc.) culminating in the new covenantal administration in the person and work of Christ.
-As Adam was the pre-fall representative of humanity, so now Christ as true human is the representative of the recreated humanity of salvation by his filling the offices of prophet, priest, and king as the mediator of the church.
+As Adam was the pre-fall representative of humanity, so now Christ, as true human, is the representative head of the recreated humanity in salvation by his filling the offices of prophet, priest, and king.
+In filling these offices, Christ is the mediator of the church.
 Covenant theology is the “architectonic principle” of the Westminster Standards and frames the way the Reformed read scripture.

 The Church is Synodical and Pastoral.
 Church leadership is to be pastoral, meaning a shepherding of the people of God through preaching God’s word and administering the sacraments in the worship of the church.
 The congregations of the church are to be connected to each other in terms of pastoral ordination and doctrinal deliberation.
 There is a wide variety of polity models to achieve this in Reformed churches, but presbyterianism is the most common.